Advice to Training Providers on the use of Blended Learning in First Aid Training

 The FAIB Approach

-Any FAIB Training Provider wishing to offer a Blended First Aid course will be vetted and tested before being accepted.
+Any FAIB Training Provider can produce their own Blended First Aid course (and advertise it commercially through FAIB) however it will be vetted and tested before being accepted.

 FAIB also want to ensure that every Training Provider (irrespective of size) is able to offer a Blended First Aid course to their clients.

-We are also aware of the high costs involved in creating your own Blended First Aid course (particularly for a small Training Provider), we are therefore (certainly in the short term) going to offer a number of FAIB Training Providers Blended First Aid courses (which have already been vetted by FAIB) as shown below.
+We are also aware of the high costs involved in creating your own Blended First Aid course (particularly for a small Training Provider), we are therefore (certainly in the short term) going to offer a number of FAIB Training Providers Blended First Aid courses (which have already been vetted by FAIB).